WHAT IS?

 Legend has it that the Dutch East India Company, which was founded in the year 1602 as a trading company and is widely considered history's very first corporation, would not allow for fires on their trade ships so as to not risk the cargo ending up at the bottom of the sea from a ship fire.

-The crew though needed their coffee so they began brew the coffee cold instead of hot which was revolutionary for the time.
+The crew though needed their coffee each morning so they began brew the coffee cold instead of hot which was revolutionary for the time.

 And just 2 years earlier in the year 1600, the first dutch ship, de Liefde aka The Love, landed in Japan's Usuki Bay.
 This landing created the possibility for the Dutch to establish trade routes in Japan which 9 years later in 1609, the Dutch East India Company had regular trade with Japan.